-Increasing Our Home Service Plan Penetration.
-We intend to further increase our home service plan penetration by making strategic investments to educate consumers on our compelling value proposition, targeting homeowners more effectively through a variety of product and service offerings, further improving the customer experience and attracting new real estate brokers, contractor firms and business partners.
-Further, we believe on-demand home services provide us more opportunities to introduce customers to our overall home service plan value proposition.
-We intend to leverage our analysis of consumer preferences to offer home service plans that meet the needs of consumers who prefer traditional home service plans, as well as those seeking a different approach.
+Increasing Our Home Warranty Penetration.
+We intend to further increase our home warranty penetration by making strategic investments to educate consumers on our compelling value proposition, targeting homeowners more effectively through a variety of product offerings, further improving the customer experience and attracting new real estate brokers, contractor firms and business partners.
+Further, we believe on-demand home services provide us more opportunities to introduce customers to our overall home warranty value proposition.
+We intend to leverage our analysis of consumer preferences to offer home warranties that meet the needs of consumers who prefer traditional home warranties, as well as those seeking on-demand services.

 Delivering Superior Customer Experience.
-We will continue to improve the customer experience by deepening our investments in our integrated technology platform, self-service capabilities, business intelligence platforms, customer service operations and contractor management systems, as well as continuing to improve our communications related to our home service plans.
+We will continue to improve the customer experience by deepening our investments in our integrated technology platform, self-service capabilities, business intelligence platforms, customer service operations and contractor management systems, as well as continuing to improve our communications related to our home warranties.
 These targeted investments are expected to result in an enhanced customer experience by providing a more convenient service and improving contractor efficiencies and engagement.
 We believe these initiatives will lead to improved retention rates over time, cost-savings and the opportunity to deliver additional services to a broader base of satisfied customers.

 Growing Our Supply Network of Independent Contractors.
-We are focused on growing our high-quality nationwide network of pre-qualified professional contractor firms, particularly our base of preferred contractors.
+We are focused on growing our high-quality nationwide network of qualified professional contractor firms, particularly our base of preferred contractors.
 These firms are in a wide range of trades and possess diverse skills and capabilities.
-Our contractor relations team utilizes a highly selective process to choose new contractor firms and continuously monitors their service quality.
-We believe growing our contractor base within existing service locations and in new geographies, while maintaining service excellence, will drive further penetration of our home service plans and on-demand home services and differentiate our product offering relative to competitors.
-We believe that increased usage of our preferred contractors leads to faster and better-quality customer service and higher customer retention rates, as well as lower costs.
+Our contractor relations team utilizes a selective process to choose new contractor firms and continuously monitors their service quality.
+We are also improving the way in which we do business with our contractors by enhancing contractor relations for improved efficiency, allowing our contractors to better focus on our customers' experience.
+We believe growing our contractor base within existing service locations and in new geographies, while maintaining service excellence, will drive further penetration of our home warranties and on-demand home services and differentiate our product offerings relative to competitors.
+We believe that increased usage of our preferred contractors leads to higher customer retention rates as well as lower costs.

 Continuing Digital Innovation.
 We are continuing to invest in digital innovation to further increase the ease-of-use of our technology platform for our customers, contractors and commercial partners.
-In recent years, we have developed a robust customer technology platform, which makes it easy for customers to purchase from us, including through the use of digital payments, request service, receive personalized shopping experiences and home maintenance tips and manage their account from the convenience of a smartphone or other device, whether through our website or an app.
+In recent years, we have developed a robust customer technology platform, which makes it easy for customers to purchase from us, including through the use of digital payments, request service, receive personalized shopping experiences and home maintenance tips, and manage their account from the convenience of a smartphone or other connected device, whether through our website or our app.
 Our contractor technology platform makes it easier for contractors to work with us and improves communication between contractors and our customers.
-Our realtor technology platform makes it easier for realtors to work with us and, therefore, recommend our products to their clients.
-As we continue to make investments in digital innovation, these enhanced digital platforms will be the foundation of both our home service plan brands and on-demand home services.
+Our realtor technology platform makes it easier for realtors to work with us and, therefore, recommend our product offerings to their clients.
+As we continue to make investments in digital innovation, these enhanced digital platforms will be the foundation of both our home warranty brands and ondemand home services.